the-deep-nlp/core-server/README.md

 This consists of core entities like Leads, Entries, Analysis Frameworks, etc and the worker scripts used to populate them.

 ### Deduplication
-This consists of entitities like Index, Hashes, etc used for deduplication of DEEP leads and corresponding scripts.
+This consists of entities like Index, Hashes, etc used for deduplication of DEEP leads and corresponding scripts.